 Violence against women and girls – in both online and offline spaces – is another major barrier for women all over the world, and especially for women in politics.
 According to a UN report on violence against women in politics, women are targets of violence particularly because of their gender; sexist threats, sexual harassment and gender-based violence add a dangerous dimension to any opposition they face.

-Serbia’s Prime Minister, Ana Brnabic, faces persistent sexist and homophobic portrayals in the media, which sets aside her skills and qualities and focuses on her personal life.
+Serbia’s former Prime Minister, Ana Brnabic, faced persistent sexist and homophobic portrayals in the media, which set aside her skills and qualities and focused on her personal life.
 Maia Sandu, Moldova’s first woman President, faced an onslaught of misogynistic and sexist comments during her campaign trail in 2020.

 Online and offline violence against women